3xpell14rmu5/BlueHack-/README.md

 # BlueHack
-A tool which perform deauthentication attack on unpaired bluetooth devices.
+A tool which perform deauthentication attack on bluetooth devices.

-# Meaning of Unpaired devices
-Those bluetooth devices which is paired but going to connect.

-# Key Features
-- Simple and clean menu.
-- Support keyboard interrupts.
-- Show scanned bluetooth devices in a borderless table.
-- Show bluetooth interfaces and its status and select to use that interface.
-- Simple and clean interface for deauthentication attack on target device.

-# OS Support
-- Kali Linux
-- Raspberry Pi OS

 # Setup
 Make sure the latest python and pip3 is installed on your system (Windows/Linux/MacOS).